 Output:

-The value from second function call= 14 |
+The value from first function call = 5 The value from second function call= 14 |

 In the above program, function